number571/go-peer/README.md

 If service works not in docker's enviroment than need rewrite connection host in `hls.cfg` file from `messenger`to IP address (example: `127.0.0.1:9592` for local network).

-Build and run with docker:
+Build and run with docker

 ```bash
 $ cd ./cmd/hidden_lake/service